kamranayub/.JSON/readme.md

 ### At least you have a dictionary ###

-`Json` implements `IDictionary<string, object>` just for you, so you can get to any JSON key ever made:
+`Json` can act like a regular `IDictionary<string, object>` just for you, so you can get to any JSON key ever made in case there's any issues:

 	dynamic json = Json.Parse("{ 'foo-bar': 'baz', '111': { 'awesome': true } }");